aaminah-arif/IoT-Monitoring-of-Water-Quality-and-Tilapia/README.md

 - **Comparison:** Training accuracy vs. library implementation.

-### 3. Using Newton-Raphson Algorithm
+### 🔹 3.
+Using Newton-Raphson Algorithm

-- Implements:

-\[
+The Newton-Raphson method implements the following update rule:

+$$
 \theta := \theta - H^{-1} \nabla J(\theta)
-\]
+$$

+Where:
-Where \( H \) is the Hessian matrix of the cost function.
+- \( H \) is the Hessian matrix of the cost function.

-- Usually converges faster than GD for convex problems like logistic regression
+This method usually converges faster than Gradient Descent (GD) for convex problems like logistic regression.

-- **Comparison:** Iteration count and final accuracy vs. GD and library-based method
+**Comparison:** Iteration count and final accuracy vs. GD and library-based method.

 ## Usage Notes